Policy Brief

 There is no reliable data on the views of the public the question of whether there should be senators.
 However, there are several relevant indicators.

 The first is whether turnout in elections was higher for senators than for deputies.
 Until 2014 senatorial elections were held before elections for deputies.
-The following table compares turnout in elections for deputies and senators in three parishes: St Helier, by far the largest, St Mary, the smallest, and St Clement, representative of the three “suburban” parishes.
+Table 1 compares turnout in elections for deputies and senators in three parishes: St Helier, by far the largest, St Mary, the smallest, and St Clement, representative of the three “suburban” parishes.

 When the elections were on different days, turnout in the elections for senators was significantly higher than for deputies - by 2.4 percentage points in St Mary, 2.1 percentage points in St Helier and 8.8 percentage points in St Clement.